AlishaSoedamah/FED24-25/README.md

   ### Bevindingen
   Lijst met je bevindingen die in de test naar voren kwamen (geef ook aan wat er verbeterd is):

+  ### Web Content Accessibility Guidelines  (WCAG) checklist, test 2 (eigen site):

+  #### Content:
+  Use plain language and avoid figures of speech, idioms, and complicated metaphors ✅

+  Make sure that button, a (links), and label (in forms) content is unique and descriptive ❌

+  #### Global code:
+  Use a lang attribute on the html element ✅

+  Provide a unique title for each page ✅

+  Ensure that viewport zoom is not disabled ✅

+  #### Keyboard:
+  Make sure there is a visible focus style for interactive elements that are navigated (tab and shift + tab) to via keyboard input ❌

+  Check to see that keyboard focus order matches the visual layout ✅

+  #### Mobile and touch:
+  Check that the site can be rotated to any orientation ✅

+  Remove horizontal scrolling ✅

+  Ensure that button and link icons can be activated with ease (size and position) ✅

+  Ensure sufficient space between interactive items in order to provide a scroll area ✅

+  #### Headings:
+  Use heading elements to introduce content ✅

+  Use only one h1 element per page or view ✅

+  Heading elements should be written in a logical sequence/don't skip heading levels ❌

+  #### Lists:
+  Use list elements (ol, ul, and dl elements) for list content ✅

+  #### Images:
+  Make sure that all img elements have an alt attribute ✅

+  Make sure that decorative images use null alt (empty) attribute values ✅

+  Provide a text alternative for complex images such as charts, graphs, and maps ✅

+  For images containing text, make sure the alt description includes the image's text ✅

+  #### Controls:
+  Use the a element for links ✅

+  Ensure that links are recognizable as links ✅

+  Ensure that controls have :focus states ✅

+  Use the button element for buttons ✅

+  Provide a skip link and make sure that it is visible when focused ✅

+  Identify links that open in a new tab or window ✅

+  #### Appearance:
+  Check if dark and light mode are supported ❌

+  Check if high-contrast mode is supported ❌

+  Increase text size to 200% ✅

+  Make sure color isn't the only way information is conveyed ✅

+  #### Animation:
+  Ensure animations are subtle and do not flash too much ✅

+  Provide a mechanism to pause background video ✅ No bg video ;)

+  Make sure all animation obeys the prefers-reduced-motion media query ✅

+  #### Color contrast:
+  Check the contrast for all normal-sized text ✅

+  Check the contrast for all large-sized text ✅

+  Check the contrast for all icons ✅

+  Check text that overlaps images or video ✅

+  Check custom ::selection colors ✅

 </details>

 ## Voortgang 3 (week 4)